ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 The system performs the following steps to ensure packet status sync from server to client to read the status of the registration packets sent:
 1. The system allows a registration officer to either sync manually or automatically based on configured frequency.
 1. The system allows the application to request using Registration packet ID and receive the Registration packet status from the server
-1. The system displays the status of the operation to pull Registration packet IDs from Registration server - in progress/completed.
+1. The system displays the status (in progress/completed) of the operation to pull Registration packet IDs from Registration server.

 ### 2.5 Pre-registration Data Download [**[↑]**](#table-of-content)

 #### A. Register a pre-registered individual by searching & fetching pre-registration data associated to a pre-registration ID from local system or server

-When a registration officer starts a new registration by entering a pre-registration id of an individual, the system checks if an exact match for the ID exists in local database.
+When a registration officer starts a new registration by entering a pre-registration id of an individual, the system checks if an exact match for the ID available in local database.
-1. If yes, checks if an updated pre-registration packet for that ID is available on the server.
+1. If available, checks if an updated pre-registration packet for that ID is available on the server.
-   * If yes, downloads the pre-registration packet from the server and pre-populate on screen.
+   * If available, downloads the pre-registration packet from the server and pre-populate on screen.
-   * If update is not available on server, display data from local database.
+   * If update is not available on server, the system displays the data from local database.
-   * If client if offline, displays data from the local database.
+   * If client if offline, the system displays the data from the local database.
-2. If data is not available in local database, checks if data for that ID is available on the server.
+2. If data are not available in local database, checks if data for that ID is available on the server.
    * If yes, downloads the pre-registration packet from the server and pre-populate on screen.
    * If data not available on server, displays data from local database.
 3. Based on the availability of data, the system populates the demographic details of the individual and pre-populates the registration form.
 1. The demographic details can still be edited at this stage
 1. The registration officer can then view the documents uploaded during pre-registration
-1. If no matching PRID exists in local system and server, the system displays an error message.
+1. If no matching PRID available in local system and server, the system displays an error message.

 #### B. Registration client allows downloading of pre-registration data in real time or manually for a specific PRID
 **(i) Real time downloads of Pre-registration data**